xXleowXx/gitlab-charts/doc/charts/registry/index.md

 ### Notification Secret

-Notification Secret is utilized for calling back to the GitLab application in various ways.
-Such as Geo to help manage syncing Container Registry data between primary and secondary sites.
+Notification Secret is utilized for calling back to the GitLab application in various ways, such as for Geo to help manage syncing Container Registry data between primary and secondary sites.

 The `notificationSecret` secret object will be automatically created if not provided, when the `shared-secrets` feature is enabled.